Jag Mandir Palace: Geography

 Jag Mandir is situated in one of the two natural islands in the Pichola lake (named after the village Picholi nearby), on its southern end.
 The lake was initially created in the 15th century by a local banjara tribal chieftain for carrying grain across the streams.
 During the reign of Maharana Udai Singh II, in 1560, the lake was substantially enlarged by constructing dams across two streams.
 At that time, the Maharana also built the Jag Mandir and the Lake Palace (Jag Niwas Hotel) on islands in the midst of the lake.
 Udaipur city with its City Palace and other monuments and temples were built on the periphery of the lake.

 History

-The real threat, which almost decimated Mewar kingdom for many years, came from the marauding Marathas.
-The hope of survival revived when in 1817, the British came to their rescue with the "Treaty of Paramountcy" promising restoration of all the hereditary territories and protecting the state from any future invasions.
-Thereafter, peace and prosperity ensued in Mewar Kingdom.
-The pride and glory of Sisodia Rajputs were fully restored.